TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 If your router is capable you might want to configure it so that the BeagleBone's IP address is fixed in future and that it's got a local name that you can use rather than a raw IP address.

+##Enabling NTP

+_NOTE: You must be connected using the local network method, otherwise the BeagleBone won't be able to reach the Internet to download new software._

+The BeagleBone ships with no _ntp_ installed, and no battery backed up clock.
+That means that the date is set on boot to Jan 1 2000.
+This causes all sort of problems, including making SSL certificates invalid.

+We want to install _ntp_,

+    okpg install ntp

+Next, find a NTP server that is close to your location.
+We need to do this as it is not a good idea to use a NTP root server.
+Go to [http://www.pool.ntp.org](http://www.pool.ntp.org) and find servers in your zone.
+I'm [in the United Kingdom](http://www.pool.ntp.org/zone/uk) so I want to use,

+    server 0.uk.pool.ntp.org
+    server 1.uk.pool.ntp.org
+    server 2.uk.pool.ntp.org
+    server 3.uk.pool.ntp.org

+Replace the default _/etc/ntp.conf_ file with the following,

+    #ntp configuration file

+    # The driftfile must remain in a place specific to this machine
+    driftfile /etc/ntp.drift
+    logfile /var/log/ntpd.log

+    # NTP Servers for United Kingdom from www.pool.ntp.org
+    server 0.uk.pool.ntp.org
+    server 1.uk.pool.ntp.org
+    server 2.uk.pool.ntp.org
+    server 3.uk.pool.ntp.org

+    # Using local hardware clock as fallback
+    # Disable this when using ntpd -q -g -x as ntpdate or it will sync to itself
+    # server 127.127.1.0
+    # fudge 127.127.1.0 stratum 14

+    # Defining a default security setting
+    restrict 192.168.1.0 mask 255.255.255.0 nomodify notrap

+Next you need to set your local time, again mine is in the United Kingdom.
+By default the BeagleBone is in UTC, so

+    rm /etc/localtime
+    ln -s /usr/share/zoneinfo/Europe/London /etc/localtime

+If you're not in the United Kingdom drill down into the _/usr/share/zoneinfo/_ directory structure to find your local time file.

+Now go ahead and setup the _ntp_ service,

+    systemctl enable ntpdate.service
+    systemctl enable ntpd.service

+You now need to go ahead and edit the _/lib/systemd/system/ntpdate.service_ file, changing the line

+    ExecStart=/usr/bin/ntpdate-sync silent

+to read

+    ExecStart=/usr/bin/ntpd -q -g -x

+since the BeagleBone doesn't have a time-of-year (TOY) chip to maintain the time during periods when the power is off, and if we don't do this _ntp_ would assume something is terribly wrong and shuts itself down.

+You now need to _reboot your BeagleBone_ to get _ntp_ working.

 ##Fixing Git

 _NOTE: You must be connected using the local network method, otherwise the BeagleBone won't be able to reach the Internet to download new software._